treolabs/treopim/docs/en/user-guide/products.md

 *Please, visit our [store](https://treopim.com/store/product-variants) to learn more about the **"Product Variants"** module and its features.*

-In order to add custom types of products, please, contact your developer.
+In order to add custom types of products, please, contact [us](https://treopim.com/contact) or your developer.

 ## Creating